eclipse-edc/Connector/launchers/ids-connector/README.md

 All stores used in this launcher are in-memory implementations, meaning all data will be lost once the connector is shut down.
-If you want data to be persisted even after the connector shuts down, you may want to exchange the in-memory implementations by e.g. `CosmosDB` backed implementations.
+If you want data to be persisted even after the connector shuts down, you may want to exchange the in-memory implementations for e.g. `CosmosDB` backed implementations.

 ## Configuration